RxCEP/cepjs/README.md

 ### Build
 run `npm run build` to build the code and generate the cep.js file under the dist folder

-## Getting Started
+## Usage

 ## License
 CEP.js is available under the MIT license.
-See the [LICENSE file](https://github.com/RxCEP/cepjs/blob/master/LICENSE) for more info.
+See the [LICENSE](https://github.com/RxCEP/cepjs/blob/master/LICENSE) file for more info.